department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 To find your total monthly payment amount, start with the **Basic rates** table.
 Find the survivor status that applies to you.

 - **If you're the surviving dependent child of a Veteran, and the Veteran has no surviving spouse,** the rate to the right of your survivor status is your total monthly payment.
-- **If you're the surviving spouse of a Veteran,** go next to the **Added amounts** tables.
+- **If you're the surviving spouse of a Veteran,** go next to the **Added amounts** table.
 Find any descriptions that are true for you, and add the amount to the right of each to your basic monthly payment amount.
 This is your total monthly payment.

 ### Basic rates for monthly payments